 - 4.4.1.
-Providers are required to put in place the following processes for auditing the quality of assessments: - Lot-wide audit. - Approval-related audit. - 4.4.2.
-Audits should focus on ensuring that reports produced by HPs are high-quality, both in terms of presentation and content, that all procedures have been followed and any advice or opinion evidence-based and justified. - 4.4.3.
-Assessments reports subject to audit will be examined and graded A, B and C based on the following guidelines: - In A grade reports, the quality requirements will be satisfied to the extent that the report fully conforms to the required standards. - In B grade reports, the quality requirements will be adequately satisfied but there will be elements which would quantifiably enhance the quality of the report. - In C grade reports, the quality requirements will not be satisfied to the extent that the report fails to meet the required standards. - 4.4.4.
+Providers are required to put in place the following processes for auditing the quality of assessments: - Lot-wide audit (random sample). - Approval-related audit (trainee). - 4.4.2.
+Audit has a central role in ensuring that decisions on benefit entitlement, taken by DWP, are correct.
+It supports this by confirming that independent HP advice complies with the required standards and that it is clear and medically reasonable.
+It also provides assurance that any approach to assessment and opinion given is consistent so that, irrespective of where or by whom the assessment is carried out, claimants with conditions that have the same functional effect will ultimately receive the same benefit outcome. - 4.4.3.
+Assessments reports subject to audit will be examined and graded A, B and C based on the following guidelines: - In A grade reports (Acceptable report with no significant learning points), the quality requirements will be satisfied to the extent that the report fully conforms to the required standards. - In B grade reports (Acceptable report with significant learning points), the quality requirements will be adequately satisfied but there will be elements which would quantifiably enhance the quality of the report. - In C grade reports (Unacceptable report), the quality requirements will not be satisfied to the extent that the report fails to meet the required standards. - 4.4.4.
 More detailed guidance on how reports should be audited and the criteria to be used are set out in section 4.5. - 4.4.5.
-The Department also recommends that providers undertake additional audit activity to ensure quality standards are being met, including: - New entrant audit. - Rolling audit. - Targeted audit.
+The Department also recommends that providers undertake additional audit activity to ensure quality standards are being met, including: - New entrant audit (recently approved). - · Rolling audit. - Targeted audit.